ToddE/pifigo/README.md

 * **ALL Required Packages (will be installed by `install.sh`):** `hostapd`, `dnsmasq`, `iptables-persistent`, `avahi-daemon`, `iproute2`, `network-manager`.

 ## 4. TLDR QUICK START GUIDE
-**TLDR** *download and extract the package and get it on your Pi device and then run the installer as root.*
+**TLDR** *Download and extract the package and get it on your Pi device and then run the installer as root.*

 1. Download and extract the [latest release](https://github.com/ToddE/pifigo/releases) on your target device (Raspberry Pi)

 2. Review the config.toml file and make any changes to the default Access Point or passwords. (see [Configuring Pifigo](#5-configuring-pifigo))

 3. Run the installer with sudo privileges:

   ```bash
   sudo ./install.sh
   ```
-The installer will automatically detect your architecture and install the correct binary.
+The installer will automatically detect your architecture, install the correct binary and configure the device before rebooting.

 <!--
 ## 5. Detailed Installation Overview